thenamesdyl/blastar/README.md

 ## Part Credit to Greenwalls repo

-Since this a first venture into Android, using Greenwalls game construction as a similar framework for this game https://github.com/awlzac/greenwall
+Since this is a first venture into Android, using Greenwalls game construction as a similar framework for this game https://github.com/awlzac/greenwall